nodeca/nodeca/docs/nodeca-technical/menus.md

 Menus
 =====

+Menus are special feature, to define static navigation lists, and easily check access permissions.
+You can make as many menus as you wish.
+Menus can be merged from different applications.

-For client-side menu configuration is bundled on namespace basis (just like translations) and available as static JSON file.
+For client-side, menu configuration is bundled on namespace basis (just like translations) and available as static JSON file.
 On server-side it's avilable as `nodeca.config.menus` subtree.